s4fwan/W3Mod-ShowDismantleComponentsQuantity/README.md

 ## **Installation**

-Install using a mod manager such as [Vortex](https://www.nexusmods.com/site/mods/1) or:
+Install using a mod manager such as [Vortex](https://www.nexusmods.com/site/mods/1) or manually (recommended):

 1. **Download** the mod file from the **Releases** tab.
 2. **Extract** the downloaded file using a file archiver such as WinRAR or 7-Zip into The Witcher 3's **Mods** folder, example: